ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 * Better concurrency.

-* Directing each file or directory (e.g. `Voron` files, `Journals`, etc.) to a data storage according to its speed, durability, etc.
+* Directing each file or directory (e.g. `Raven.voron` file, `Journals`, etc.) to a data storage according to its speed, durability, etc.

 {NOTE/}